Home / Language Resources / How Long Does It Take To Learn German with Duolingo?

 How Many Minutes Per Day Should You Study German?

 More is always better when it comes to studying a new language, but the answer to how much time is needed to learn depends on several factors.
-It’s suggested by the experts to spend about 30 minutes each day, five days a week, on your efforts.
+Most experts recommend spending about 30 minutes a day, five days a week.

 How Long Does It Take To Learn German with Duolingo